LardexTheLarge/athletic_sales_analysis/README.md

 # athletic_sales_analysis

-This sales challenge is a series of Python scripts that shows a database of retailer sales in 2020 & 2021.
-The scripts provides an insight of total sales and total products sold for all products and women athletic products.
+This project consists of a series of Python scripts that analyze a database of retailer sales from 2020 and 2021.
+The scripts provide insights into the total sales and total products sold for all products, as well as specifically for women's athletic products.

 ## Table of Contents